tohojo/bufferbloat-net/content/bloat/wiki/Bufferbloat_and_Freeswitch_Conference_Call_March_9.md

 \[\#33\].

-The comcast paper that established [32 as an upper bound for unmanaged buffering on some home gateways](needthelink) in many circumstances was discussed.
+The comcast paper that established [32 as an upper bound for unmanaged buffering on some home gateways]() in many circumstances was discussed.
 Both JG and I stressed it was the formula, not the number, that was important.